groupvine/gv-doc/6-delivery/1-delivMissing.md

 Scenario 2: Members with an email address from one of the Email Service Providers (eg. Gmail, Yahoo, AOL, etc). are reporting they are not receiving my emails.

-If you see “bounced” or “delayed” in the list of delivery failures for these users then most likely their email address is not valid, either due to a typo or perhaps their account no longer exists.
+If you see "bounced” or "delayed” in the list of delivery failures for these users then most likely their email address is not valid, either due to a typo or perhaps their account no longer exists.
 Please confirm the email address and update their member profile as needed.
 To update a recipient’s email address:

 In the list of delivery failures, click on the recipient's email address